 The current line-up is a dedicated and enthusiastic bunch committed to the ongoing success of the society.
 The committee is currently made of of eight members.

-Chair: Dave Errickson
+Without Portfolio: Dave Errickson

 David is a Forensic Anthropologist and part time lecturer in crime scene science at Teesside University.
 His background is in archaeology having achieved a BSc